Billingham: Education

 Billingham is served by two secondary schools: Northfield School, a specialist sports college, and St Michael's Catholic Academy, a specialist Science Catholic academy.
 Northfield Marsh House site, formerly Campus, was closed in 2012.

-At the moment construction is ongoing for St. Michael's to join the Billingham Campus and New Bede/Riverside College facilities on the Marsh House Avenue site.
-The council has published plans for a £40 million investment in primary schools which will include some being rebuilt or re-designed and refurbished.
-Roseberry Primary School and Bewley Infant and Bewley Junior Schools are on the list for action within the next few years.

 Bede College has served the town for several years, and attracts students from Hartlepool and Stockton, consistently achieving higher results than nearby colleges in Stockton or Middlesbrough.
 Formerly one of the smallest colleges in the UK, with under 400 students, its recent amalgamation with Stockton Riverside College and relocation to an adjacent new campus has seen its student body increase significantly.
 As part of the new campus, the college has also gained its own sports facilities.

 Religion

 Billingham is home to several religious communities, the largest of which are the Church of England and the Roman Catholic Church.

 The Church of England community is served by a single Team Parish, with five parish churches: St. Cuthbert's, St. Luke's, St. Mary Magdalene, St. Aidan's, and St. Peter's.
 The parish covers all of Billingham, the Clarences, Cowpen Bewley, Newton Bewley, and Wolviston.
 It is part of the Church of England Deanery of Stockton in the Archdeaconry of Auckland, which itself is within the Diocese of Durham.